 When a family member or a friend have lost mental capacity, leaving you to manage their affairs, it can be a very stressful time, even with a Lasting Power of Attorney in place.

-But, if you are in the unfortunate circumstance where a Power of Attorney has not been appointed, you will need to go through the process of applying for deputyship, in order to make decisions in relation to the ‘protected party’s’ property and finances and/or health and welfare.
+But, if you are in the unfortunate circumstance where a Lasting Power of Attorney has not been put in place, you may need to go through the process of applying for a Deputyship, in order to make decisions in relation to the ‘Protected Party’s’ property and finances and/or health and welfare.

-Applying for deputyship can be an extremely lengthy and stressful process, so we have answered some common questions below.
+Applying for a Deputyship can be an extremely lengthy and stressful process, so we have answered some common questions below.

 What is a Deputy and why is one required?

 A Deputy can be one or more people who are authorised to make decisions on behalf of a person who no longer has the necessary mental capacity to make their own decisions.
 There are two types of Deputy: